frontenddeveloping/jQueryTap/README.md

 $('some_selector').on('tap', function () {/*your code here*/});
 $('some_selector').off('tap');
 $('some_selector').one('tap', function () {/*your code here*/});
 ```
 You can use all enabled event methods: on/off, bind/unbind, delegate/undelegate.

 Note!
-This plugin don't prevent click event.
-If you want to use tap on link and prevent click event use this:
+This plugin don't prevent click:

 ```
 $('any_link').on('tap', function() {
   //let's open link in new window and use window.parent in it window.open(this.href);
 }).on('click', function () {
-  return false;//this will prevent the loading link });
+  //this will fire and the page will load link
+});
 ```

-if you what to use tap event and prevent click at all(animation case) then user is taping use tapConfig:
+If you want to prevent click, use noclick namespace:

 ```
-var TAP_CONFIG = {
-    tapConfig : {
+$('any_link').on('tap.noclick', function() {
-        noClick : true,//plugin will disable click
-        noClickTime : 1000//time while click is disabled }
-};
+  //let's open link in new window and use window.parent in it window.open(this.href);
-$('some_selector').on('tap', TAP_CONFIG, function () {/*your code here*/});
+}).on('click', function () {
+  //this will never fire
+});
 ```

 Example page for device testing: http://jsbin.com/behaqa/

-QR code off example page:
+QR code of example page:

 ![QR code off example page](http://api.qrserver.com/v1/create-qr-code/?color=000000&bgcolor=FFFFFF&data=http%3A%2F%2Fjsbin.com%2Fbehaqa%2F&qzone=1&margin=0&size=200x200&ecc=L)